wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-scale-a-web-app-in-an-app-service-environment.md

 ## Getting started

-To get started with Azure Websites Environments, see [How To Create An Azure Websites Environment][HowtoCreateASE]
+To get started with Azure Environments, see [How To Create An Azure Environment][HowtoCreateASE]

-For more information about the Azure Websites platform, see [Azure Websites][AzureAppService].
+For more information about the Azure platform, see [Azure Web App][AzureAppService].

 <!--Image references-->
 [1]: ./media/app-service-web-scale-a-web-app-in-an-app-service-environment/aseappscale-aspblade.png